 Location.
 43° 42.774′ N, 89° 53.646′ W. Marker is in Lyndon Station, Wisconsin, in Juneau County.
 Marker is on North Wisconsin Street (County Highway HH) north of West Julius Street (County Highway N), on the right when traveling south.
-Click for map.
 Marker is at Travis Fitzgerald Memorial Park.
+Touch for map.
 Marker is in this post office area: Lyndon Station WI 53944, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Wisconsin Veterans Memorial Highway (approx. 3.8 miles away); The Sand Counties – Aldo Leopold Territory (approx. 3.8 miles away); The Wisconsin River (approx. 4.8 miles away); The Iron Brigade (approx. 4.8 miles away); Stanton Peter Helland (approx. 8.1 miles away); Wisconsin Dells (approx. 8.1 miles away); Site of Fort Dells (approx. 8.1 miles away); Kilbourn City (approx. 8.3 miles away).
-Click for a list of all markers in Lyndon Station.
+Lyndon Station Area Veterans Memorial (approx. 0.2 miles away); Wisconsin Veterans Memorial Highway (approx. 3.8 miles away); The Sand Counties – Aldo Leopold Territory (approx. 3.8 miles away); The Wisconsin River (approx. 4.8 miles away); The Iron Brigade (approx. 4.8 miles away); Wisconsin Dells (approx. 8.1 miles away); Stanton Peter Helland (approx. 8.1 miles away); Site of Fort Dells (approx. 8.1 miles away).
+Touch for a list and map of all markers in Lyndon Station.

 Regarding Hop Raising.
 Hops were used in the making of beer.